 7. We have cupboard space in which regular clients can store tea and coffee supplies.
 Other items can be stored in the building in agreement with the Warden.
 Larger items will incur a charge.
 Clients are welcome to store items here, on the understanding that we take no responsibility for their security and that any loss or damage is at the owner’s risk and is not covered by our insurance policy.

-17. We invite groups to avail themselves of our current policies written for users of the Meeting House e.g. Equality Policy.
+18. We invite groups to view our current policies written for users of the Meeting House e.g. Equality Policy.
 Copies are these are available in the office, or on request.

 19. There is no available parking space at the Meeting House.
 Between the hours of 10:30am and 4:30pm, vehicle access is restricted to the service road at the back of the building.
 Vehicle access to the front of the building from 4:30pm to 10:30am is only allowed for loading.